JoseMoranUrena523/umbrel-wiki/Install-umbrelOS-on-a-VPS.md

 - Once the installation process is complete, visit [http://umbrel.local](http://umbrel.local) or your VPS IP address.
 Enter any username and password to complete the installation.

 > [!TIP]
 > If you cannot access [http://umbrel.local](http://umbrel.local) and are using a Windows computer, try accessing [http://umbrel](http://umbrel).
 Alternatively, use your router's admin dashboard or a network scanning tool like 'Fing' to find your device's IP address on your local network.
 If necessary, you can connect a display and keyboard to your device, log in, and run `hostname -I` to find its IP address.
-Enter this IP address directly into a web browser to access UmbrelOS.
+Enter this IP address directly into a web browser to access umbrelOS.

+> [!TIP]
+> If you're having trouble accessing an application, it may be a firewall issue.
+To fix that, you can set the firewall in your VPS provider to allow a specific application port, or you can have it allow all ports.

 ## Support